rdeodoo/odoo-toolbox/team-lead/README.md

 There is nothing worse than feeling stuck somewhere where you feel like you are a burden for others.\
-Change your mindset: letting them go will allow them to find a place where they will fit perfectly and be more happy.
+Change your mindset: letting them go will allow them to find a place where they will fit perfectly and be happier.